emollett/nextjs-blog-spike/guides/basic-git.md

 git tracks changes to files so that many developers can work on a code base and share their changes.

 # Why do you need to know
-These days it is pretty likely that your developers are using git, and probably via github.
+These days it is pretty likely that your developers are using git, and probably via GitHub.
 They should definitely be using some sort of version control system (services that allow you to track changes to files).
 You don't need to know a lot about it or how it works, but it is likely to come up in conversation a lot as they are using it every day!

 # A bit more
 There are other version control systems such as Team Foundation Server, Subversion, or Mercurial.
-Github is a service that hosts git repositories and provides add ons that make things like code reviews easier.
+GitHub is a service that hosts git repositories and provides add ons that make things like code reviews easier.
 There are other services that host git repositories such as GitLab, Bitbucket, and the major cloud providers (AWS, Azure, Google Cloud Platform etc) which all provide similar services.

 There are quite a few terms that developers use when talking about git, which I've emphasised in the next sections.